-Author has written 7 stories for Uncharted series, Elder Scroll series, Angel Beats!/エンジェルビーツ, and Sly Cooper.
+Author has written 8 stories for Uncharted series, Elder Scroll series, Angel Beats!/エンジェルビーツ, Sly Cooper, and Fallout.

 Name: John Froehlich

 Hobbies: reading, writing, playing video games, watching tv, whatever i feel like doing, pretty much a nerd.

 Birthday: May 17th.
 Yeah that's right I'm a Taurus.